angular/angular/aio/README.md

 * `yarn generate-plunkers` - generate the plunker files that are used by the `live-example` tags in the docs.
 * `yarn generate-zips` - generate the zip files from the examples.
 Zip available via the `live-example` tags in the docs.

+* `yarn build-ie-polyfills` - generates a js file of polyfills that can be loaded in Internet Explorer.

 ## Using ServiceWorker locally